ozi121/Cyclystic-Project/README.md

 nrow(subset(all_trips_new, trip_duration < 0))

-**I also checked for test rides that were made by company for quality checks using the function 'subset' combined with 'nrow' to return the number of rows that meets the condition**
+**I also checked for test rides that were made by company for quality checks using the function 'subset' combined with >nrow to return the number of rows that meets the condition**

 nrow(subset(all_trips_new, start_station_name %like% "TEST"))